 You’ll have no trouble moving around this house, whichever room you choose, thanks to the architect’s clever design that features extra wide doorways and plenty of space around furniture.

 Bradbury House is uniquely set right on the water’s edge for a duck’s eye view of all the action.
-You’ll no doubt arrive via its own 24-hour access road to leave the cars in your designated two car parking spaces, but you may want to come and go via the charming ‘Monet’ footbridge which links you to the activities area.
-You’ll probably spend most of your day taking part in the watersports and fun events, with early morning wild swimming classes from 6am throughout the summer and winter (8am).
+Separated from the rest of the site by a bridge over the stream, Bradbury House has its own corner of the quarry, with enough room for two large cars.
+You’ll probably spend most of your day taking part in paddlesports and fun events, or even an open water swim on Tuesday and Sunday mornings.
 In this holiday home you can almost climb out of the window and into the water-based action.

 Bradbury House is named after Mr Bertram Walter Bradbury, a philanthropist who set up a trust fund in the 60s to aid charities for the elderly and disadvantaged between his two homelands of Hong Kong and the UK.
 He left a considerable fortune to the foundation which has historically helped to fund charity work that falls within the scope of The Salvation Army, The Red Cross, the elderly and the blind.
 Today, Mr Bradbury’s name has been given to this house in recognition of their funding that allowed it to be built.
 As a result, we hope many generations of families can make full use of our incredible, accessible and inclusive, facilities for years to come.